 On-Campus Seminar: Pasadena, CA

-Year One will focus on the historic and socio-historic contributions of the African American church from its birth as a slave church, its development as a collective socially transformative movement, and the rise of mega-churches.
-Attention will be given to the issues and challenges facing the African American church presently as well as to opportunities for a more fruitful future.
-Students will engage ways in which the African American church can serve as a vital gift to the broader church regardless of its ethnic or racial makeup.
-The question of the need for a post-Black church will be explored as well.
+Year One will focus on the historic and socio-historic contributions of the African American context from its birth as a slave church, its development as a collective socially transformative movement, and the rise of mega-churches.
+Attention will be given to the issues and challenges facing African American communities presently as well as to opportunities for a more fruitful future.
+Students will engage ways in which the African American context can serve as a vital gift to the broader world regardless of its ethnic or racial makeup.

 Exploring Theology & Culture for Greater Community Engagement